John Higgins: After the fourth world title (2011–2017)

-2014–15 season

 Higgins continued to struggle in the opening ranking events of the 2014–15 season, losing 4–5 to Alan McManus in the last 32 of the Wuxi Classic, 2–5 to Robert Milkins in the last 16 of the Australian Goldfields Open, and 4–5 to Ryan Day in the last 32 of the Shanghai Masters.
 He defended his minor-ranking Bulgarian Open title, but lost 1–4 against Judd Trump in the last 64.
 At the ranking International Championship, he lost 1–6 to Li Hang in the last 64.
 He lost 1–4 to Barry Hawkins in the first round of the Champion of Champions invitational tournament, and in the last 64 of the minor-ranking Ruhr Open, he failed to score a single point on his way to a 0–4 defeat by Marco Fu, who outscored Higgins by a cumulative total of 412 points to 0.

 Higgins arrived at the 2014 UK Championship stating that he was struggling for confidence and concerned that a poor result in the championship could cost him his top-16 ranking and his place at the Masters.
-However, he defeated Lee Walker 6–2, Jamie Cope 6–4, and Matthew Stevens 6–2 to reach the last 16, where he lost 5–6 to fellow Scot Anthony McGill.
+However, he defeated Lee Walker 6–2, Jamie Cope 6–4 and Matthew Stevens 6–2 to reach the last 16, where he lost 5–6 to Anthony McGill.
 This was enough to keep him inside the top 16, at number 14.
 At the Masters, he faced Mark Allen in the first round.
-Even though he made three century breaks, including missing the yellow when on for a maximum break, Higgins lost the match 4–6.
+Even though he made three century breaks, Higgins lost the match 4–6.
 After the match, he said that "I feel my form is steadily coming back – even when I've been losing matches I have still been gaining nuggets of confidence and I thought I played pretty well again."